github/docs/content/apps/creating-github-apps/setting-up-a-github-app/about-creating-github-apps.md

 {% data variables.product.prodname_github_app %}s use short lived tokens.
 If the token is leaked, the token will be valid for a shorter amount of time, which reduces the damage that can be done.
 Conversely, {% data variables.product.prodname_oauth_app %} tokens do not expire until the person who authorized the {% data variables.product.prodname_oauth_app %} revokes the token.

-These security features help keep your {% data variables.product.prodname_github_app %} secure by limiting the damage that could be done if your app's credentials were leaked.
+These security features help harden your {% data variables.product.prodname_github_app %}'s security by limiting the damage that could be done if your app's credentials were leaked.
 Additionally, this lets organizations with stricter security policies use your app.

 #### {% data variables.product.prodname_github_app %}s can act independently of or on behalf of a user